javascript-tutorial/translate/README.md

 # (Moved) Translation of the Modern JavaScript Tutorial

-This repo was used to host the general information the Modern JavaScript Tutorial translation.
+This repo was used to host the information about  the Modern JavaScript Tutorial translation.

 Right now we have it on-site: <https://javascript.info/translate>.